srackham/drake/README.md

     since the task was last executed successfully.

-- A file is considered to have changed if it's current modification time or size no longer matches those recorded after the task had last executed successfully.
+- A file is considered to have changed if it's current modification time or size no longer matches those recorded immediately after the task had last executed successfully.

 - Drake saves target and prerequisite file properties to a file named